RayLabz/Firestorm/API Guide.md

 ### Excluding attributes

-Attributes can be excluded by using the `@Exclude` annotation on the variables getter method:
+Attributes can be excluded by using the `@Exclude` annotation on the variable's getter method:

 ```java
 @Exclude